topliceanu/alexandrutopliceanu.ro/content/post/cache-replacement-problem.md

 ```
 _Table 2: an example of operations and their effect of the LFU cache_

-## Scan resistence
+## Scan resistance

-One of the main disadvantage of LRU is that it is not scan resistent.
+One of the main disadvantages of LRU is that it is not scan-resistant.
 To understand this property, consider an LRU cache with a capacity of n pages.
-Over time, the data in the cache will capture the frequency of access to keys:
+Over time, the data in the cache will implicitly capture the key access frequency:
 more popular keys will be near the front of the linked list, the less popular
 ones to the back.

-Consider the case when a client writes a sequence of n all-new pages to cache.
+Consider the case when a client writes a sequence of n all-new pages to the cache.
 All the existing values in the cache will be removed and replaced with the recent writes.
 The implicit key access frequency information is lost.

-For a concrete example, a database cache, where table scans are common, must be
+For a concrete example, in a relational database where table scans are common,
-resistent to scans in order to perform well.
-Reference [11][11] is a blog post
+the database cache must be resistant to scans to perform well.
-about how MySQL uses a modified LRU cache that is scan resistent.
+Reference [11][11] is a blog post about how MySQL uses a modified LRU cache to make it scan resistant.
-It is similar to SLRU, which we will talk about next.

 ## SLRU

 This cache splits its allocated memory into two LRU segments: probation and protected.

-When a piece of data is written to the cache, it is first stored in the probation section.
+- When a new piece of data is written to the cache, it is first stored in the probation section.
-When a key is read from the cache, it is moved to the head of the protected
+- When a key is read from the cache, it is moved to the head of the protected
-segment, irrespective of whether it was located in protected or the probation sections.
+segment, irrespective of whether it was previously located in the protected or the probation sections.

-When overflow occurs on the probation segment, the evicted key
+- When an overflow occurs on the probation segment, the evicted key
 is dumped completely from the cache.
-When overflow occurs on the protected
-segment, the evicted key is moved to the probation segment,
+- When an overflow occurs on the protected segment, the evicted key is moved to the probation segment,
-giving it another chance to be promoted to the protected section with another read in the future.
+giving it another chance to be promoted back to the protected section with another read in the future.

 ```
       #     |    Protected LRU                  Probation LRU    |  Operations